thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### Component state

-Now that our component class has some presentation logic, let's spice it up by adding some state.
+Now that your component class has some presentation logic, let's spice it up by adding some state.

 `hello.html`
 ```html